Unravelling Potentials in Women Living with Disabilities - THISDAYLIVE

 “This foundation is all about opening their minds to cutting edges, breaking boundaries and pulling down limitations,” she expressed.

-Noting further that Strong Ties Empowerment is originally founded by the late Mrs. Felicia Asia Iyere – her mother – who died in her early 40s, Odejimi described her as a resilient woman.
+Noting further that Strong Ties Empowerment was originally founded by the late Mrs. Felicia Asia Iyere – her mother – who died in her early 40s, Odejimi described her as a resilient woman.

-Her words: “My late mum was resilient, strong and struggling.
-She was never upheld that childbearing or motherhood could hamper anyone from achieving her dreams.”

 To further lend a voice to other women living with such physical challenges across the nation, Odejimi called on Nigerians to stretch a helping hand.